 - We include a roast on date on every bag bought online and in our cafes for your reference

 - Semi-related: Green coffee loses its luster, too!
-We buy coffees in their current harvest season to ensure maximum freshness, and cup them routinely to make sure they are still tasting great.
+We source and buy coffees in their current harvest season to ensure maximum freshness, and cup them routinely to make sure they are still tasting great.

 5 tips for having the freshest, tastiest coffee